Internet-Pavilion-PH/notes/cyber_purok_bio.md

 ![Roan](ArtistPhotos/Roan-Alvarez_Artist-Photo_Cropped.png)

-**Roan Alvarez** (b.
-1995) is a visual artist who primarily works with intermedia and transmedia.
+**Roan Alvarez** (based in Cavite and Manila) is a visual artist who primarily works with intermedia and transmedia.
 Through physical computing, Alvarez explores the sociopolitical effects of technology on identities, self-presentation, and culture.
 Her interactive works often involve the use of light-emitting technologies, microcontrollers, sensors, and other electronic components, which allow the audience to participate in diverse narratives concerning human-technology relations.

 ----